 Description - Adura Max Waterproof Vinyl Planks by Mannington are designed with the upmost focus on quality and durability.
 The attractive wood looks are further complimented by True Detail Styling, for an even more realistic hardwood look and feel that is sure to fool your friends.
 This waterproof vinyl floor is scratch resistant as well as easy to clean and maintain, making it perfectly suitable for busy families and homes.
-This DIY vinyl plank flooring comes complete with attached underlay pad, truly making it an all-in-one flooring system you are sure to love.
-Providing superior sound reduction and greater comfort underfoot, this high performing floor is sure to stand the test of time.
+This DIY vinyl plank flooring comes complete with the attached underlay pad, truly making it an all-in-one flooring system you are sure to love.
+Providing a superior sound reduction and with a greater comfort underfoot, this high-performing floor is sure to stand the test of time.

 Material – HydroLoc Waterproof core, finished off with 20mil ScratchResist Aluminum Oxide scratch resistant surface wear protection.

 ||LockSolid CLick Technology

 ||HydroLoc Waterproof core

 ||ScrufResist Aluminum Oxide

 Pattern Repeat – 12 planks.

 Recommended Uses – Adura Max planks provide comfort underfoot and maximum performance in a variety of spaces, including in basements, bedrooms, offices, waiting rooms, stores, studios, and more.